Vietnamese bank faces run after tycoon's arrest

 “I have some cash in ACB but since the bank belongs to the same system controlled by the central bank, it does not mean much to withdraw cash from one bank to put it in another, as all in the system face the same risk,” one ACB depositor said in a telephone interview from Ho Chi Minh City.

-The bank’s chief executive officer, Ly Xuan Hai, widely believed to be detained by police, had submitted his resignation, ACB said late on Thursday.

-He was replaced by Deputy Chief Executive Officer Do Minh Toan, who has been running the bank this week and told state media earlier that depositors took out 5 trillion dong ($240 million) from ACB on Wednesday.
-As of June 30, the bank’s deposits totaled 145.62 trillion dong ($7 billion), up 2.4 percent from a year earlier, according to the bank.
+ACB Deputy Chief Executive Officer Do Minh Toan told state media depositors took out 5 trillion dong from ACB on Wednesday.
+As of June 30, the bank’s deposits totaled 145.62 trillion dong, up 2.4 percent from a year earlier, according to ACB.

 He was accused of running unlicensed businesses.
 His three companies were established to invest in real-estate projects while they raised funds and invested the proceeds in bank shares instead, state media said.